LedgeDash/unum/docs/runtime.md

 ### Difference from workflow composition with storage triggers

 No more tying the invokee's input to a specific storage event format.

+# Intermediary Data Store

+unum can use any addressable/indexable data stores, that is you can read and write individual items by their names.
+This includes blob storages, KV stores, file systems.

+Example of services that cannot work as unum intermediary data store are pub/sub messaging services, queues.